CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

     avail_date = entry.xpath('./td[contains(@class, "avail")]/text()').re(r'(\w+)')
     ...
 ```
-Note that for each entry we are using relative addressing `./` instead of `//`.
+For each entry, we use relative addressing `./` instead of `//`.
-'//' will select every node from the page, while `./` will only search in the child node from the current one. `extract_first()` is like `extract()`, but returns only the first element from the list returned by `extract()` and returns `None` if there is nothing to extract.
-For `avail_date`, I am using a regular expression method `re()` to get the right format.
-In this particular case, I am just getting rid of some unnecessary white spaces.
+The difference is that '//' will select every node from the page by searching from the root node, while `./` will only search in the child node from the current one. `extract_first()` is like `extract()`, but returns only the first element from the list and returns `None` if there is nothing to extract.
+For `avail_date`, I use a regular expression method `re()` to get the right format, which gets rid of some annoying white spaces.

 ### Some Data Cleaning
-Even after we get all the information we need, it doesn't mean we have all the clean data that is ready for storing and data processing.
-For example, we need number of bathrooms to be a float number since it is possible to have 1\u00bd bedrooms.
+After we get all the information we need, we may still need to clean up the data a little more before storing it.
+For example, we need the number of bathrooms to be a float number since it is possible to have 1\u00bd bedrooms.

 Another important step in data cleaning is to give the right default value when the corresponding data is missing.
 For example, no avail_date is likely to mean the unit is not available and we should set the default value to be `date.max`.
-Some apartment may not have a bedroom number because it is a studio, so it makes more sense to set the default bedroom number to be 0.
+In another case, some apartment may not have a bedroom number because it is a studio, so it makes more sense to set the default bedroom number to be 0.

-### Initiate the crawling
+### Initiate the Crawling
-`scrapy crawl` can be used to initiate the crawling, and you can also add output filename and some arguments to the spider in the following form
+`scrapy crawl` can be used to initiate the crawling, and you can also add an output filename and some arguments to the spider in the following form
 ```
 scrapy crawl apartments -o outputFile.json -a input=input_data
 ```

 ## Data Processing
-After getting the data, the next step is to filter out the apartments we are truly interested.
+After getting the data, the next step is to get the list of apartments that fit our requirements.
-Recall that one import factor that I care about is whether the apartment is close to some shuttle station.
+Recall that one important factor I care is whether the apartment is close to some shuttle station.
 Therefore, we will first find a way to get the distance data and then build a command line tool that can be used to filter the data we need.

 ### Pre-processing Using Google Map APIs
 The `googlemaps` api is readily available for us to get the direction data.
-In order to find the closest station to some apartment, we can simply iterate through all available stations and initiate an API for the walking time from the apartment to each station to find the closest one.
+In order to find the closest station to some apartment, we can simply iterate through all available stations and initiate an API call for the walking time from the apartment to each station to find the closest one.
 However, since we can have hundreds of apartment candidate and roughly 30 stations to consider.
 This is definitely too much.
 In fact, Google Direction API only supports 2500 free api calls a day.
 I don't want to spend money for any unnecessary API calls.

 I mainly use the following strategies to save API calls.
 1. Caching the best stations.
-For each address, I will save the best station offline, so that the next time I run it it will not make API calls at all.
+For each address, I will save the best station offline, so that the next time I run the command line tool, it will not make API calls at all.
 2. Get rid of unnecessary API calls for unlikely stations.
-Although the right time should only be calculated using directions instead of geometric distances, the use case here is very special.
+Although the accurate walking time should only be calculated using directions instead of geometric distances, the use case here is very special.
 In fact, I don't believe there are more than three stations that we need to care about for finding the best station.
-Therefore, instead of making 30 API calls for all stations, I can confine my search to only three closest stations in terms of geo codes instead.
-The extra cost is that we now need to make extra call for finding the geo code for each apartment.
+Therefore, instead of making 30 API calls for all stations, I can confine my search to only three closest stations in using geo codes.
+The extra cost is that we now need to make some API calls to find the geo code for each apartment.
 But since we can also cache the result for geo code, it won't cause any trouble.
 3. A good exception handling.
 Once I've reached the free API call limit number, the API call will raise an exception and to avoid previous work being wasted, I will save the data to cache immediately once the exception is caught.

 Here is some code excerpt for `distanceCalculator`: